balena-io/docs/pages/learn/develop/runtime.md

 # Communicate outside the container

-For many apps, the code running in your container will need some way to communicate with outside services and devices, whether this means the host OS, the device supervisor, the network, or internal and external storage.
+In many situations, the code running in your container will need some way to communicate with outside services and devices, whether this means the host OS, the device supervisor, the network, or internal and external storage.
 Below, you'll find different methods for external communication, as well as some tips and tricks to keep in mind.

 ## Host OS